Hard-To-Name/Legendary/docs/status.md

 goal, -1 for each movement, -50 for touching the wall.
 Since we use the grid to store information, we add codes that will stop the agent move beyond the maze.

 We use the Deep Q-learning algorithm to train the agent.
-We use the neural networks that takes a 21x21 matrix as input, and ouputs a 1x4 matrix that each index indicates the rewards by choosing four different actions.
+We represent each state by the 21x21 map specifying the positions of the agent, the goal, lands, and dangerous stones, denoted by number 0-4.
+We use a neural network with two Dense layers both having PRelu as activate function.
+The neural network takes a 21x21xbatch_size matrix as input, and ouputs a 1x4 action matrix that each index indicates the rewards by choosing four different actions.
 The neural network has one hidden layer with the same size as input layer.
 And update the old reward by using the function:
 ![updateq](updateq.png)
 And we use MSE as out loss function.